Hamilton South (Scottish Parliament constituency): Constituency boundaries and council area

-The constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Westminster constituency.
-In 2005, however, Scottish Westminster (House of Commons) constituencies were mostly replaced with new constituencies.
+The constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing constituency of the UK House of Commons.
+Ahead of the 2005 Scottish Westminster constituencies were mostly replaced with new constituencies, whilst the existing boundaries initially continued to be used for elections to the Scottish Parliament.

-The Holyrood constituency was one of five covering the South Lanarkshire council area, the others being East Kilbride and Hamilton North and Bellshill, which are within the Central Scotland region, Glasgow Rutherglen, within the Glasgow region, and Clydesdale, within the South of Scotland region.
+Hamilton South was one of five covering the South Lanarkshire council area, the others being East Kilbride and Hamilton North and Bellshill, which were within the Central Scotland region, Glasgow Rutherglen, within the Glasgow region, and Clydesdale, within the South of Scotland region.

 Three of the five constituencies were entirely within the South Lanarkshire area.
 Glasgow Rutherglen straddled the boundary with the Glasgow City council area, which was entirely within the Glasgow electoral region, and Hamilton North and Bellshill straddled the boundary with the North Lanarkshire council area, which was entirely within the Central Scotland region.

 The Hamilton South constituency was south of Hamilton North and Bellshill, west of Clydesdale, north and east of East Kilbride and east of Glasgow Rutherglen.